uktrade/iigb-beta-content/content/great.gov.uk/domestic/support for investment/en.md

 ---
 published: false
-title: "Support for investment"
+title: "Support for foreign investmentors"
 ---
-Find out about the UK’s wealth of investment opportunities and how the government supports British business through international capital.
+Get help with setting up your overseas business in the UK and see current investment opportunities.